 Amendments – proposed

 139. A proposed amendment to any motion before the Assembly must, for purposes of record, be in writing and be signed by the mover.
+An amendment can only be moved if copies have been circulated to Members.

 Relevancy of amendment